- About

 The Macc Hike was originally set up as an event for scouts and explorers to practice their expedition skills in preparation for the Cheshire Hike.
 Over the years, the Macc Hike has evolved into an event in its own right, where Scouts practice their Expedition Skills and Explorers support the younger section, passing on their knowledge and skills.
-It normally runs in early March.
-For those teams going on to the Cheshire Hike, this event is normally during the Easter Holidays and we schedule the Macc Hike 3 weeks before the Cheshire Hike.
+It now takes place after the Cheshire Hike.

 Overnight camp is normally on a recognised Scout Campsite